 The past century has witnessed the greatest material advances in human history.
 It also has witnessed the greatest bloodshed.
 This is not coincidental.

 First, the advances.
 Even a cursory look at life in the United States over the past hundred years reveals startling statistics.
-In 1900, one child out of ten died in infancy; today, that rate has dropped to seven out of one thousand.
-In 1900, the average American died at 47; today, 77.
-In 1900, only 1 percent of Americans owned stocks; today, 52 percent do.
-Even the number of academic doctorates awarded (a sure sign of prosperity) has skyrocketed, from 382 in 1900 to over 45,000 today.
+In 1900, one child out of 10 died in infancy; today, that rate has dropped to seven out of 1,000.
+In 1900, the average American died at 47; today, it is age 77.
+In 1900, only one percent of Americans owned stocks; today, 52 percent do.
+Even the number of academic doctorates awarded (a sure sign of prosperity) has skyrocketed, from 382 in 1900 to more than 45,000 today.
 The evidence is conclusive; Americans today are far healthier and wealthier than their ancestors a hundred years ago.

-This overwhelming sense of material progress is even more arresting when we expand our frame of reference to one thousand, rather than one hundred, years.
+This overwhelming sense of material progress is even more arresting when we expand our frame of reference to 1,000, rather than 100, years.
 "In the year 1000," a recent retrospective notes, "Europe would have looked like a very dubious long shot in any wager on the future of civilizations."
 In England, for example, peasants lived short lives of hard work, their subjection to capricious nobles broken only by Norse pillaging.
-Yet, a thousand years later, the West is the freest and most prosperous civilization the world has ever known.
+Yet a thousand years later, the West is the freest and most prosperous civilization the world has ever known.